Back to All Guides

 Check the Exhaust Flue and Ventilation

-The exhaust flue (vent pipe) carries combustion gases outside your home.
+The exhaust flue (vent) carries combustion gases outside your home.
 Inspect it for rust, disconnections, or obstructions.
 Ensure all connections are secure and the flue slopes upward toward the roof penetration.
 Per North Carolina Building Code, gas HVAC systems must have adequate ventilation — if your unit is in a small enclosed closet, verify the ventilation openings are not blocked.
 Poor ventilation can lead to carbon monoxide accumulation.

 4